Shubenacadie Sam

 Shubenacadie Sam greets admirers after her 2024 prediction.

 Shubenacadie Sam is a female Canadian groundhog who lives at the Shubenacadie Wildlife Park in the town of Shubenacadie, Nova Scotia.
 Every February 2, on Groundhog Day, Sam's shadow is closely observed at 08:00 AST to make the traditional prediction whether there will be an early spring.
 Due to Nova Scotia's Atlantic Time Zone, Sam makes the first Groundhog Day prediction in North America.

 The prediction ceremony draws an early-morning festive crowd of about 200 families and visitors to the wildlife park, sometimes heralded by a groundhog mascot, bagpiper and town crier.
 The wildlife park, usually only open on weekends in the winter, changes its seasonal hours to open especially for the annual ritual.
-Shubenacadie Sam predicted a long winter in 2025.
+Shubenacadie Sam predicted an early spring in 2026.